queryluke/masseffect-5e/static/data/rules/09-03-actions-in-combat.md

 At the start of your turn, if you are holding only a single weapon, you may use a Bonus Action to attempt a Rapid Reload.
 Make a DC 15 Dexterity (Sleight of Hand) check.
 On a success, you reload the weapon you're currently holding and may continue your turn as normal.
 On a failure, you must take the Reload action this turn.
-On a critical failure, the thermal clip drops from your hand, your weapon is not reloaded, and your lose your Action.
+On a critical failure, the thermal clip drops from your hand, your weapon is not reloaded, and you lose your Action.

 *Why is this a variant rule?* Although there are class features and weapon mods that allow you to reload as a bonus action, this variant rule gives all classes a potential chance to reload as a bonus action.
 In turn, this increases the number of